chriskrycho/v4.chriskrycho.com/content/tech/ember-js-mixins-container.md

 [\@rwjblue]: https://github.com/rwjblue
 [Ember Community Slack]: https://ember-community-slackin.herokuapp.com

-When you're testing mixins, you're generally not working with the normal Ember container.[^container] In fact, the default test setup for mixins doesn't have *any* container in play.
+When you're testing mixins (or helpers), you're generally not working with the normal Ember container.[^container] In fact, the default test setup for mixins doesn't have *any* container in play.
 It just looks like this (assuming you ran `ember generate mixin bar` in an app named `foo`):

 ```js
 import Ember from 'ember';